neonexxa/scoreboard/USAGE.md

 ## Having fun?

-Its good to see to reviewing the guideline, hope to see alot of modifaction done by you guys.
+Its good to see you reviewing the guideline, hope to see alot of modification done by you guys.

 JUST REMEMBER TO INCLUDE OUR __[LICENSE](https://github.com/neonexxa/scoreboard/blob/master/LICENSE)__ FILE IN YOUR FOLDER.